ska-sa/spead2/doc/tut-3-recv.rst

 Now we'll fill in the body of the loop to process the heap, by computing the mean of the squares of the samples.
 In Python we can just update the item group with the heap, which will create items from the descriptors in the first heap and also update the values.
-C++ doesn't have item groups, and it leaves interpretation of descriptors up to the user.
+The C++ API doesn't have item groups, and it leaves interpretation of descriptors up to the user.
 Ideally we would parse the descriptor to determine the item IDs for ``timestamp`` and ``adc_samples`` and also learn about their types, but to keep things simple we'll just hard-code